Time-Lapse Evolution of Istanbul’s Urban Form: 330 AD to Present

 Eastern State Penitentiary Construction Sequence

 This time-lapse animation with audio narration uses the tools of virtual reality to reconstruct the appearance of Eastern State Penitentiary during each year of its 148 years of operation from 1823 to 1971.
 This reconstruction is based on original plans and primary sources about the jail’s architecture.
 It uses film to reveal how the building’s envelope was expanded and modified each decade in response to evolving design philosophies, public attitudes towards incarceration, and the ever-expanding size of today’s carceral state.
-VIEW PUBLICATION
+VIEW PROJECT >

 Time-lapse Animation of Triangle Shirtwaist Factory Fire

 Based on court transcripts, eye witness testimonies, primary sources, and historical maps, this animation reconstructs the workplace conditions and abuses that caused the Triangle Shirtwaist Factory fire.
 This fire on 25 March 1911, killed 146 garment workers and represents a turning-point moment in the history of organized labor in America.
 This project is the first – and only – accurate-to-the-inch virtual reality model of the entire factory floor.
-VIEW PUBLICATION
+VIEW PROJECT >

 Cathedral of Beauvais: Sublime Visions; Thwarted Ambitions; A Sketch